avraampiperidis/phpPanel/README.md

 *upload/import sql file<br>
 <br>
 put the mysql credentials in resources/conf.php <br>
-and the user panel credentials in the resources/panel.php
+and the user panel credentials in the resources/panel.php <br>
+*the default credentials for web login is username:username, password:password <br>
+the login is through gate.php<br>